 - UEs using the PRAS have individual subscriptions to access the 5G system, these subscriptions may be with different operators.

-- The PRAS is connected to an evolved Residential Gateway (5G-RG)
+- The PRAS is connected to an evolved Residential Gateway (eRG)

 - eRG is connected to the same 5G system (and has a subscription to the same 5G system) as the PRAS belongs to.